akazukin5151/electoral-systems/README.md

 # Testing

 Unit tests require `Test` and `InteractiveUtils` to be installed.
-The former doesn't need to be explicitly `using`'ed if you're running the tests on the same Jupyter notebook
+The latter doesn't need to be explicitly `using`'ed if you're running the tests the Jupyter notebook

 1. Move elections.jl and testing.jl to the same folder
 2. Inside Julia (REPL), type `push!(LOAD_PATH, "path_of_your_folder")`.
 You may want to add it to your startup.jl as well
-2. Type `include("path_of_your_folder/testing.jl")`
+2. Type (in Julia REPL), `include("path_of_your_folder/testing.jl")`.
+The tests will immediately run